Introducing DASEP: the doubly asymmetric simple exclusion process: Proof of the conjecture for DASEP(3,p,2)

-To approach the more general theorem listed in Section 3, we first explore DASEP$(3,p,2)$ having proven the result above for $p=2$ and $p=3$.
+It would be an endless game to prove the conjecture ``case by case'', with more and more cumbersome computations, so let us now prove it for an infinite family of models.
+More precisely, we now prove Conjecture~\ref{conj:name1} for {\DASEP}$(3,p,2)$ (our previous examples covered the cases $p=2$ and $p=3$).
 To solve this case we essentially need to solve for each of $p^2$ prior probabilities $p_{i,j}=\textnormal{Pd}(0,i,j)$ for $1\le i,j\le p$.
 The steady state probabilities can be obtained by solving a set of $p^2$ linear equations each of which essentially demands equilibrium for each of the possible states of the process.
-The generic form of such an equation, for $i<j$, is given by:
+The generic form of such an equation, for $i<j$, is given by

-For $i>j$ the equation is:
+For $i>j$ the equation is

-For $i=j$ the equation simplifies to:
+For $i=j$ the equation simplifies to